nsriram/lambda-the-cli-way/docs/08-managing-lambda.md

 ```

 #### (3) Concurrent Executions
-Concurrency is the number instances in execution for a given lambda, at any given time.
+Concurrency is the number of instances in execution for a given lambda, at any given time.
 Concurrency
 limits are region specific.

 ##### (3.1) Reserve concurrency limit for lambda
 Following command will reserve concurrency limit for a given function